mazinggg/maziqing/index.md

 **Northwestern Polytechnical University** &#160;&#160;(*Sep.
 2013 - Jun.
 2017*)

-Bachelor of Engineering, Electrical Engineering and Automation ,School of Aeronautics
+Bachelor of Engineering, Electrical Engineering and Automation, School of Aeronautics

 - **Honors:** Outstanding Student and the First-prize Scholarship(2014), The Second Prize for Band C in National English Competition for College Students(2014), The Second Prize for Automatic Control Experimental Skill competition(2015)
 - **Relevant Coursework:** Airplane Accident Investigation and Analysis(96), Flight Control System(81), Modern Aviation Instruments System(95), Principles and System of Civil Airplane(96)